 - 1. Individuals whose SMI and the complex nature of their diagnoses and medical or other concerns result in frequent emergency room visits, hospitalizations, and homelessness that puts them at risk of criminal justice or institutional placement. - 2.
-Adults with SMI, and possibly substance use issues and current incarceration, and for whom early discharge planning and post-release partnership structure and support may prevent recidivism and/or re-hospitalization.
+Adults with SMI, and possibly substance use issues and current incarceration, and for whom early discharge planning and post-release partnership structure and support may prevent recidivism and/or re-hospitalization. - 3.
+Adults with SMI, often co-occurring substance use, currently placed in locked MH facilities; the FSP will target individuals living in sub-acute locked facilities located outside the county as a step-down, enabling them to return to their community.
+Many of these individuals will have behavioral problems that have caused them to be viewed as "difficult" IMD residents.

-- 3. Adults with SMI, often co-occurring substance use, currently placed in locked MH facilities; the FSP will explicitly target individuals living in sub-acute locked facilities located outside the county as a step-down, enabling them to return to their community.
-Many of these individuals will have behavioral problems that have caused them to be viewed as "difficult" IMD residents. - 4.
-Older adults with SMI who are medically fragile and may have additional complex issues including: dementia; are at risk of institutionalization or currently institutionalized; and who, with more intensive supports, could live in a community setting. - C. Values and Principle - 1.
-Service Values - a.
+4. Older adults with SMI who are medically fragile and may have additional complex issues including: dementia; are at risk of institutionalization or currently institutionalized; and who, with more intensive supports, could live in a community setting.

+C. Values and Principle

+1. Service Values

+- a.
 Community-based services are those that foster the greatest independence in the least restrictive, most accessible, familiar setting.
 Community-based services are also those which are offered to consumers where they live, work, or recreate. - b.
 Consumer participation is voluntary.
 This does not preclude intensive outreach to potential consumers. - c.
 Services are to be recovery based and guided by an individualized plan developed between consumer and staff and signed off by the consumer.
 Staff will employ a variety of supportive and recovery techniques to encourage consumers to assume responsibility for their own wellness and recovery. - d.
-Services will integrate consumer's family members or other supportive people into treatment whenever possible via consumer consent.
+Services will integrate client's family members or other supportive people into treatment whenever possible via consumer consent.
 Consumers will be given ongoing opportunities to choose what family members or other supportive people, if any, they would like to be involved. - e.
 Advisory Board: Consumers will be encouraged to have an active role in making decisions about program operations through an advisory board or similar structure.
-Substantive changes in program structure and service operations will be communicated back to consumers via the governing board or other communication method.

-- f.
-Lived Experience: Consumers are actively recruited for staff positions so as to incorporate the consumer perspective throughout the agency. - g.
-Consumers are provided self-help and peer support opportunities. - 2.
-Operational principles and practices
+Substantive changes in program structure and service operations will be communicated back to consumers via the governing board or other communication method. - f.
+Lived Experience: Consumers are actively recruited for staff positions so as to incorporate the consumer perspective throughout the agency.
+Although Contractor currently has a number of staff with lived experience, efforts will be made to develop specific positions for persons with lived experience. - g.
+Consumers are provided self-help and peer support opportunities.

+2. Operational principles and practices